Getting started

 Watermill doesn’t enforce any message format.
 NewMessage expects a slice of bytes as the payload.
 You can use strings, JSON, protobuf, Avro, gob, or anything else that serializes to []byte.

-The message UUID is optional, but recommended, as it helps with debugging.
+The message UUID is optional but recommended for debugging.

 msg := message.NewMessage(watermill.NewUUID(), []byte("Hello, world!"))